Dr. Huiming Bao

 LSU Oxy-Anion Stable Isotope Consortium (OASIC)

-Description: OASICers' field camp
+Description: Description: Description: Description: OASICers' field camp

 Research:

-Students in my group are trained to be hands-on and independent researchers who are comfortable and skillful with fieldwork, wet chemistry, stable isotope analysis, data synthesis, and modeling.
+Group members are trained to walk on "four legs": (1) Field observation/sampling, (2) laboratory experiments, (3) modeling, and (4) theoretical analysis.
 We demand solid physical-chemistry background and quantitative skills.
-Our active fieldwork sites are all over the world, including Antarctic Dry Valleys, Australia, China, Chile, South Africa, and USA.
+Our active fieldwork sites are all over the world, including Antarctic Dry Valleys, Australia, China, Chile, South Africa, Europe, and USA.

 Active Research Projects

-I. Atmosphere-Biosphere condition associated with Neoproterozoic global glaciations

 II.
+Atmosphere-Biosphere condition associated with Neoproterozoic global glaciations

+IV.
 Atmospheric deposition and post-depositional migration of ions in hyperarid deserts

 V. Antarctica, Early Earth, and Mars